PeterReid/node-buffer-builder/ReadMe.md

 var BufferBuilder = require('buffer-builder');
 var helloWorld = new BufferBuilder();

-// Append a string, ascii encoded by default. helloWorld.appendString('hello');
+// Append a string, utf8 encoded by default. helloWorld.appendString('hello');

 // Append any type that Buffer has read and write functions for.